MARBLUE 2026

 Session V: Maritime Spatial Planning (MSP) and Coastal/Deltaic Management, Session Chair - UOC

-The development of coastal areas and maritime space is a priority in the European Union together with its Green Deal and sustainable blue economy aims.
-In the global context of resource depletion, climate change and biodiversity loss, the sustainable use of marine resources is a key issue in the framework of important regulations to be adopted through maritime spatial planning and coastal management processes.
+The development of coastal/deltaic areas and maritime space is a priority in the European Union together with its European Ocean Pact and sustainable blue economy aims.
+In the global context of resource depletion, climate change and biodiversity loss, the sustainable use of marine resources is a key issue in the framework of important regulations to be adopted through maritime spatial planning and coastal/deltaic processes, as well as land-sea interactions.

 Shape the future of coastal development—register now to collaborate on integrated maritime strategies.